gasfreeio/gasfree-sdk-java/README.md

 # gasFree-Java-SDK-tmp

-gasFree-SDK-Java is repo of TronLink
+gasFree-SDK-Java is a comprehensive toolkit designed to streamline and simplify gasFree development by TronLink.
+This SDK provides a collection of utility classes and methods to enhance the efficiency and ease of implementing gasFree transactions in Java-based applications.

+Key Features:
-Generate gasFree Address from User Address
+- Generate gasFree Addresses from User Addresses

-Generate gasFree Eip712 Transfer Message Hash
+- Generate gasFree EIP-712 Transfer Message Hash

 ## Requirements
 - Android 21+
 - Java 1.8+